 The lactose in Dysport comes from cow’s milk.
 It rarely causes intolerance problems because it doesn’t enter the digestive system; however, it could cause allergic reactions for patients who are allergic to dairy products.
 The formula contains human albumin as well, which is a protein found in normal blood plasma.
 This, too, rarely causes problems but is worth listing.
 The botulinum toxin already discussed is the third main ingredient and is safely used for cosmetic purposes.
 There have been no reported cases of botulism from cosmetic Botox and Dysport injections as of the date of this article’s publication.

-Women who are pregnant, who are planning to be pregnant or who are breastfeeding shouldn’t receive Dysport.
+Women who are pregnant, who are planning to be pregnant or who are chestfeeding shouldn’t receive Dysport.
 People with neuromuscular conditions should also avoid treatment.
 Other conditions can be problematic too, and there can be negative medication interactions as well.
 Be sure to disclose all your health conditions and medicines to your medically licensed injection specialist before receiving treatment.

 Where can I get information about Dysport rebate programs?